Let Your Lawn Breathe

 *At Emerald Lawns, we also ensure that the cores are kept on the lawn to break down naturally.

 *It’s only creating “tunnels” every 12 inches (20% coverage).

 *You have to be sure that your irrigation and cable lines aren’t struck during aeration.

 *The lawn must be watered significantly the night before.

 When should you aerate?

-However, we do aerations year-round so don’t worry about the timing.
+We do aerations year-round though, so don’t worry about the timing.
 We’ll be there when you need your lawn aerated.